A System Model: ACME B2B Reseller Platform

 “ACME believes enabling online reseller B2B ticket sales is a great opportunity.
 ACME will add reseller ticket sales functionality to the existing platform.”

-Customer research showed that the venue-reseller B2B relationship is far more complicated than the venue-visitor B2C relationship.
+Customer research, as expected, uncovered significant business and technical requirements.
+For example, the venue-reseller B2B relationship is far more complicated than the venue-visitor B2C relationship.

 1. Resellers must apply directly to venues for pre-approval to qualify both for discounts and for the ability to issue vouchers.